James Edwards (actor): Career

 Other notable roles were in Stanley Kubrick's The Killing (1956) and John Frankenheimer's The Manchurian Candidate (1962).

-Edwards was prolific on TV in the 1960s, playing character roles in various series such as Peter Gunn, The Fugitive, Burke's Law, Dr. Kildare and Mannix, before his death of a heart attack at the age of 51 in 1970.
+Edwards was prolific on TV in the 1960s, playing character roles in various series such as Peter Gunn, The Fugitive, The Twilight Zone's "The Big Tall Wish", Burke's Law, Dr. Kildare and Mannix, before his death of a heart attack at the age of 51 in 1970.

-One of his final roles was as General George S. Patton's longtime personal valet, Sergeant Major William George Meeks, in the film Patton.
+One of his final roles was as General George S. Patton's longtime personal valet, Sergeant Major William George Meeks, in the film Patton, in which his character consoles Patton for being excluded from command during the Battle of Normandy.

 Death

-James Edwards died on Sunday, January 4, 1970, in San Diego, CA. He was working on a film script in a rented house in San Diego when he complained of chest pains.
+James Edwards died on Sunday, January 4, 1970, in San Diego, CA. He was working on a film script in his wife's family's house in San Diego when he complained of chest pains.
 He was taken to Sharp Memorial Hospital, where he died.
 The New York Times reported that his age was given as 42.
+Edwards was in fact 51.